rl-institut/multi-vector-simulator/CONTRIBUTING.md

     ```
     For meaning of X, Y and Z version numbers, please refer to this [semantic versioning guidelines](https://semver.org/spec/v2.0.0.html).
 2. In your release branch, update the version number in [`src/multi-vector-simulator/version.py`](https://github.com/rl-institut/multi-vector-simulator/blob/dev/src/multi_vector_simulator/version.py) in  in the format indicated under 1 (commit message: "Bump version number").
-Attention: Please work with release candidates (add `rc1` to the `version_num`, for example `v0.5.0rc1`) before the actual release, as a release with a specific version number can only be done once.
 3. Replace the header `[Unreleased]` in the [`CHANGELOG.md`](https://github.com/rl-institut/multi-vector-simulator/blob/dev/CHANGELOG.md)
 with the version number (see 2.) and the date of the release in [ISO format](https://xkcd.com/1179/): `[Version] - YYYY-MM-DD`.
 4. After pushing these changes, create a pull request from `release/vX.Y.Z` towards `master` and merge it into `master`.
+5. Create a [release tag](https://github.com/rl-institut/multi-vector-simulator/releases) on github.
+Please choose `master` as target and use `vX.Y.Z` as tag version.
+In the description field simply copy-paste the content of the `CHANGELOG`descriptions for this release and you're done!
+For help look into the [github release description](https://help.github.com/en/github/administering-a-repository/creating-releases).

 ### The actual release
 1. Open a working python3 virtual environment and make sure you have the latest versions of setuptools and wheel installed:
 `python3 -m pip install --upgrade setuptools wheel twine`
 2. Delete `build/` and `dist/` directories (from previous release) to avoid errors.
-3. Make sure you are in `master` and the latest commit you want to release and create the package:
+3. Make sure you pulled the release on `master` branch from `origin`: `git checkout master`, `git pull origin`
+4. Change the version without committing with release candidates (add `rc1` to the `version_num`, for example `vX.Y.Zrc1`) before the actual release, as a release with a specific version number can only be uploaded once on pypi.
-`python3 setup.py sdist bdist_wheel`
+5. Rebuild the `build/` and `dist/` directories `python3 setup.py sdist bdist_wheel`
-4. Check the package with twine: `python3 -m twine check dist/*` If errors occur, fix them before the release or postpone.
+6. Check the package with twine: `python3 -m twine check dist/*` If errors occur, fix them before the release or postpone.
-5. Create a [release tag](https://github.com/rl-institut/multi-vector-simulator/releases) on github.
-Please choose `master` as target and use `vX.Y.Z` as tag version.
-In the description field simply copy-paste the content of the `CHANGELOG`descriptions for this release and you're done!
-For help look into the [github release description](https://help.github.com/en/github/administering-a-repository/creating-releases).
-6. Pull `master` to your local repository and check if the new tag is there.
-(If you do not see the tag type `git fetch`.)
-7. Test your package:
-    1. Test the upload on test.pypi.org
-        ` twine upload --repository testpypi dist/*`
-    2. Test the installation: `pip install -i https://test.pypi.org/simple/ multi-vector-simulator --no-deps`
-    3. Then open a python console and try
-        `>>>from multi_vector_simulator import cli`
-8. If everything works as expected you can now upload the package version to PyPI
+7. If everything works as expected you can now upload the package release candidate to pypi.org
     1. Check the credentials of our pypi@rl-institut.de account on https://pypi.org.
     2. Type `twine upload dist/*`
     3. Enter `__token__` for username and your pypi token for password.
-9. If your release candidate works well you can now do the actual release: start from step 2 in "Before the release" and remove `rcX` from [`src/multi-vector-simulator/version.py`](https://github.com/rl-institut/multi-vector-simulator/blob/dev/src/multi_vector_simulator/version.py).
+8. Test your package:
+    1. Test the upload on test.pypi.org
+        ` twine upload --repository testpypi dist/*`
+    2. Test the installation: `pip install multi-vector-simulator==X.Y.Zrci`, where you replace `X.Y.Zrci` by your current version and release candidate
+    3. Then open a terminal
+        `mvs_tool -f -o test_pypi`
-If you notice errors in the uploaded package, fix them and bump up `rc1` to `rc2` until you don't see any more mistakes.
+9. If you notice errors in the uploaded package, fix them and bump up `rc1` to `rc2` and repeat steps 2. to 9. until you don't see any more mistakes.
+10. If your release candidate works well you can now do the actual release: repeat step 2. to 9. and remove `rci` from [`src/multi-vector-simulator/version.py`](https://github.com/rl-institut/multi-vector-simulator/blob/dev/src/multi_vector_simulator/version.py).
+11. Congratulations, you just updated the package on pypi.org, you deserve a treat!

 ### After the release